hyperiumjailbreak/hyperiumjailbreak.github.io/docs/contrib/website_development.md

 ## Creating Pages

-MkDocs Material uses [Markdown](https://daringfireball.net/projects/markdown/) to generate the pages.
+MkDocs Material uses [Markdown](https://daringfireball.net/projects/markdown/) as the source language.
 See the [specification](https://github.github.com/gfm/) for more details.
+After you create the Markdown file, you will need to add it to the index in `mkdocs.yml` (the site-wide configuration file).

 ## Previewing Changes